-Graduates from the Exercise Science program are also prepared to work in a variety of settings, including health promotion, strength and conditioning, and personal training and fitness.
+Graduates from the Exercise Science program are prepared to work in a variety of settings, including health promotion, strength and conditioning, and personal training and fitness.
 Upon graduation, students are qualified to take the Certified Strength and Conditioning Specialist exam (National Strength and Conditioning Association) or the Certified Exercise Physiologist exam (American College of Sports Medicine).

 Graduates of the Exercise Science program are also academically qualified for graduate study in a number of different programs including Physical Therapy, Occupational Therapy, Physician Assistant and Nursing, as well as continuing education in public health and biomedical sciences.
 Our graduates have been successful in a number of graduate programs in the New England region, including Simmons College, University of Vermont, UMass Lowell, University of Rhode Island and Franklin Pierce College.

 Please see more information on Exercise Science Major Requirements and Downloadable Curriculum Sheets.

 For more information, please contact Jessica Molignano, Undergraduate Program Director at firstname.lastname@example.org or (978)-837-5586.